Individualization of the returns from economic activities

 Important : The use of assets common to both spouses by the spouse who carries out an economic activity is not considered a transfer for tax purposes nor does it generate any remuneration between them.

 C. Particularities in the activities covered by the objective estimation method

 When the owner of the economic activity determines the net return of his activity using the objective estimation method, the remuneration stipulated with his spouse or minor children for the work they perform in the service of the activity is in no case deductible, since In the aforementioned method, the net return is determined based on signs, indices or objective modules that already foresee this circumstance.

-However, if the spouse or minor children are considered salaried personnel for the purposes of the aforementioned method, the stipulated remuneration is for them the character of work income subject to the Tax.
+However, if the spouse or minor children are considered salaried personnel for the purposes of the aforementioned method, the stipulated remuneration for them has the character of income from work subject to Personal Income Tax .

 Similarly, the consideration (or the market value, failing that) corresponding to the transfer of assets or rights that the spouse or minor children carry out for use in the activity are not deductible either.
 For their part, the consideration received by the spouse or minor children are considered returns on capital and must be declared as such.